 Measuring the Effects of Catch Shares

 The Measuring the Effects of Catch Shares (MECS) project was a multi-year demonstration project to analyze and report objectively on the ecological, economic, social, and governance effects of new fishery management programs of the U.S. Northeast and West Coast.
 Waterview Consulting collaborated with an interdisciplinary team of experts to deliver the findings to decision makers and stakeholders through a website that offered unbiased analysis and unprecedented tools for exploring and interacting with fisheries data.
-A peer-reviewed paper about MECS (“Using online data visualization and analysis to facilitate public involvement in management of catch share programs“) co-authored by Waterview Consulting’s Peter Taylor is in press at Marine Policy.
+A peer-reviewed paper about MECS (“Using online data visualization and analysis to facilitate public involvement in management of catch share programs“) co-authored by Waterview Consulting’s Peter Taylor was published in the December 2020 issue of Marine Policy.